HMazharHameed/GismaTeaching/Programming/Java/OOP.md

 ---

+## Task 6: Abstract Classes - Create an Abstract Person
+**Objective**: Understand how abstract classes work in the context of the `Person` class.

+- Convert the `Person` class into an abstract class.
+- Add an abstract method `getOccupation()` that must be implemented by all subclasses to define the person’s occupation.
+- In the `Student` and `Employee` subclasses:
+  - Implement the `getOccupation()` method.
+  - For `Student`, return the string `"Student"`.
+  - For `Employee`, return the string `"Employee"`.
+- Modify `displayInfo()` in both subclasses to display the person’s occupation along with other details.

+---

-## Task 6: Interface Implementation - Comparable Interface
+## Task 7: Interface Implementation - Make Persons Comparable
-**Objective**: Implement interfaces to compare `Person` objects.
+**Objective**: Implement interfaces to compare `Person` objects based on their attributes.

 - Make the `Person` class implement the `Comparable<Person>` interface.
-- Implement the `compareTo()` method to compare persons based on their age.
+- Implement the `compareTo()` method to compare persons based on their `age` attribute.
-- Write a program to:
+- Modify the main program to:
-  - Create a list of `Person` objects with different ages.
+  - Create a list of `Student` and `Employee` objects with different ages.
   - Sort the list using `Collections.sort()`.
-  - Print the sorted list of persons by age.
+  - Display the sorted list of persons.

----